tlhtlh2211/vinuni-moviebooking-3H/README.md

 - `users`: login credentials and roles (admin, customer).
 - `reservations`: a user's booking for one showtime (total payment, number of tickets, discounts, payment ref)
 - `tickets`: seat‑level records linked to a reservation
-- `payments`: charge details and status for a reservation

 ## Tech Stack
 - MySQL